Spontaneous cooperation for public goods: Model

-The high-uncertainty situations to which the model applies are characterized by \textit{turmoil}, $T$, or temperature in the original model.
-It produces noise \cite{lewenstein92} in individuals' information about the situation, which in turn becomes partly false, ambiguous, exaggerated or objectively irrelevant.
-Sources of noise can be rumors, fires, insults and violence.
-Noise entails ``trembling hands" \cite{dion88} as game theorists say, which means a chance that some individuals accidentally change their behavior from $D$ to $C$ (or the other way around).
-The turmoil and its noise also cause arousal, which makes everyone more susceptible to one another.
-An accidental cooperator may then cause a cascade of cooperation, as we will see.
+High-uncertainty situations to which the model applies are characterized by \textit{turmoil}, $T$, or temperature in the original model.
+It causes arousal, measurable as heart rates \shortcite{konvalinka11}, and produces noise \cite{lewenstein92} in individuals' information about the situation, which in turn becomes partly false, ambiguous, exaggerated or objectively irrelevant.
+Turmoil and its noise may consist of rumors, fire, provocations and violence.
+Some social movements produce turmoil by themselves, for instance an increasingly frequent posting of online messages \shortcite{johnson16}.
+Arousal and noise entail ``trembling hands" \cite{dion88} as game theorists say, which means a chance that some individuals accidentally change their behavior.
+The model is to show that few accidental cooperators entail a cascade of cooperation.
 An example of turmoil and its ramifications is the self-immolation of a street vendor in December 2010, which, in the given circumstances, set off the Tunisian revolution.
-Other examples are the revolutions in East Germany \cite{lohmann94} and Romania in 1989 and in Egypt and Syria in 2011 \cite{hussain13}, where protesters were heated up by rumors about the events in neighboring countries.
-Autocratic rulers try to prevent their downfall by suppressing turmoil, for instance by tightening media control.
+Other examples are the revolts in East Germany \cite{lohmann94} and Romania in 1989 and in Egypt and Syria in 2011 \cite{hussain13}, where protesters were agitated by rumors about the events in neighboring countries.
+Autocratic rulers try to prevent revolts by suppressing turmoil, for instance by tightening media control.

-Noise is different from a stable bias, for instance the ideology of an autocratic regime, which entails revolutions against it less often than a weakening regime, or stumbling opponents in street fights.
+Noise is different from a stable bias, for instance the ideology of an autocratic regime, which entails revolts against it less often than a weakened regime, or stumbling opponents in street fights.
 Opponents' weakness gives off noisy signals that they might be overcome, which readily entail collective actions against them \cite{skocpol79,goldstone01,collins08}.
-Whereas responses to noise are typically spontaneous, collective responses to stable signals, biased or not, tend to be mounted by organized groups with selective incentives and all that \cite{tilly02,tufekci17,goldstone01}.
-Moreover, organized groups can generate turmoil by themselves, for instance a burst of activity online \cite{johnson16}.
+Whereas responses to noise are typically spontaneous, collective responses to stable signals, biased or not, tend to be mounted by organized groups with norms, incentives and all that \cite{tilly02,tufekci17,goldstone01}.
 Combinations of signal and noise also occur, of course, which can result in, for example, an organized peaceful demonstration to suddenly turn violent.
 Our focus is on spontaneous cooperation.